 Do You Need a Certificate of Destruction?

 The only time you will need a CoD is when you’ve delivered your vehicle to an ATF.
 It is important to note, not all ATF’s will issue a CoD immediately.
-They’ll need to recycle the car first, and as noted above, many ATF’s and scrapyards may sell parts from the car first, before eventually recycling what is left.
-If there is any further resale of the vehicle, you may never see the CoD: they are only issued to the last registered owner of the vehicle.
+They’ll need to recycle the car first.
+Many ATF’s and scrapyards may sell parts from the car before recycling what is left.
+If there is any further resale of the vehicle, you may never see the CoD; these issued to the last registered owner of the vehicle.
+If you wish to receive a CoD immediately, be clear those are your desires when you sell the vehicle to the ATF, as it may affect the price.

 If you do receive your CoD, remember to keep a hold of it.
 There is no way to replace a lost CoD.